santiagoasp98/tomato-disease-classification/README.md

 - **Confidence Visualization**: The interface displays a confidence score for the predicted disease class.

 ## Future Work
-- Preprocess the input, since the model was trained with 256x256 pixel images.
 - Improve web application.
 - Make a mobile app that allows users to take photos with their phone.